RenuSolanki/EasyABM.jl/docs/src/stone_paper_scissor.md

 ## Step 2: Initialise the model

 In the second step we initialise the patches by defining `initialiser!` function and sending it as an argument to `init_model!`.
-In the `initialiser!` function we randomly assign `:red` (for stone), `:green` (for paper) and `:blue` (for scissor) color to patches.
+In the `initialiser!` function we randomly assign `cl"red"` (for stone), `cl"green"` (for paper) and `cl"blue"` (for scissor) color to patches.
 Then we initialise the model using `init_model!` function, in which through the argument `props_to_record`, we tell EasyABM to record the `:color` property of patches during time evolution.
 Note that, in EasyABM animations are created with the recorded data, therefore if in the present model, the color of patches is not recorded there will be no animation to see.

 ```julia